English Teaching Job In China, Guangzhou

 “G’day.
 How ya goin’?
 We in this place having a dig at teaching aye?”

-They completely tuned out to what I was saying.
+The manager and HR completely tuned out to what I was saying.

 I said, “Yeah, the Australian accent is kind of like Beijing’er.
 They use ‘er’ (儿) all the time.”